satyasyamnn/Kubernetes/Notes/Pods.md

 Types of probles

-Liveness - used to determine if a pod is healthy and running as expected Readiness - used to determine if a pod is ready to receive requests
+Liveness - used to determine if a pod is healthy and running as expected.
+When should container restart?
+Readiness - used to determine if a pod is ready to receive requests.
+When should container start receiving requests?

 How to check with in a container